 10 Healthy vegetables to snack on

-While eating a can of spinach won’t instantly turn you into a strong man like Popeye, it will raise your calcium levels and increase your muscle strength.
+While eating a can of spinach won’t instantly turn you into a strong man, it will raise your calcium levels and increase your muscle strength.
 One cup will provide all the vitamin K you need for the day and give you over half of your recommended dose of vitamin A.

 It contains helpful antioxidants that have the potential to decrease your risk of cancer and it’s heart-healthy.
 So, take a lesson from everyone’s favorite sailor and snack on it, put it in your salad, or blend it into a smoothie.